Concepts of consciousness — Part Two

 A first look

-As mentioned in part one of this chapter, there are three concepts of consciousness that clearly stand out: two because they form the foundation of large and influential knowledge systems, one because it offers a rich synthesis of the other two.
+As mentioned in part one of this chapter, there are three concepts of consciousness that clearly stand out: the first two because they form the foundation of large and influential knowledge systems, and the third because it offers a rich synthesis of the other two.

 The second major concept of consciousness is the one that underlies the exclusive spirituality that has had, for over two millennia, a defining influence on the Indian civilisation.
 During this period, it was a source of inspiration and succour not only for India but for the whole of Asia and, at times, for small numbers of individuals in the rest of the world.